k00mi/gitaly/doc/serverside_git_usage.md

 user-interface of the default `git` client, where plumbing commands are intended for scripted use or to build another porcelain.

-Gitaly should only use plumbing commands. `man 1 git` contains a section on the low level plumbing.
+Generally speaking, Gitaly should only use plumbing commands. `man 1 git` contains a section on the low level plumbing.
+However, a lot of git's plumbing-like functionality is exposed as commands not marked as plumbing, but whose API reliability can be considered the same.
+E.g. `git log`'s `--pretty=` formats, `git config -l -z`, the documented exit codes of `git remote` etc..

+We should use good judgement when choosing what commands and command functionality to use, with the aim of not having gitaly break due to e.g. an error message being rephrased or functionality the upstream `git` maintainers don't consider plumbing-like being removed or altered.

 #### Executing Git commands